expo/expo/docs/pages/versions/v37.0.0/sdk/auth-session.md

 import TerminalBlock from '~/components/plugins/TerminalBlock';
 import SnackInline from '~/components/plugins/SnackInline';

 `AuthSession` is the easiest way to add web browser based authentication (for example, browser-based OAuth flows) to your app, built on top of [WebBrowser](../webbrowser/), [Crypto](../crypto/), and [Random](../random/).
 If you would like to understand how it does this, read this document from top to bottom.
-If you just want to use it, jump to the [Example](#example).
+If you just want to use it, jump to the [Authentication Guide](/guides/authentication).

 <PlatformsSection android emulator ios simulator web />